Introduction to probabilistic concurrent systems: Introduction

-Whereas the interleavings semantics provides a direct connection with the classical theory of probabilistic systems (Markov chains in continuous or in discrete time, mainly), adding a probabilistic layer on top of concurrency models within the partial order semantics has been a challenge for some time.
-The approach of the author and his co-authors on this topic has been to start again from the very beginning: trace monoids themselves.
-Equipping the ``trajectories'' of a trace monoid with a natural probabilistic dynamics amounts in defining a memoryless probability measure on the space of ``infinite traces''.
-This is obtained by taking advantage of existing tools in the literature on the combinatorics of trace monoids, due to Cartier and Foata \cite{cartier69} and Viennot~\cite{viennot86}.
-Once this work is done, the concepts to be generalized in order to apply to the more complex case of general concurrent systems are clearly put into light.
-New technical difficulties arise in this case, yet a general theory of probabilistic concurrent systems may be built~\cite{abbes19:_markov,abbes20}.
+The approach of the author and his co-authors on this topic has been to start again from the very beginning: trace monoids themselves~\cite{abbes15}.
+Equipping the ``trajectories'' of a trace monoid with a natural probabilistic dynamics amounts to defining a memoryless probability measure on the space of ``infinite traces''.
+The memoryless property of measures is a natural composition property which extends, in the framework of trace monoids, the well known memoryless property typical of, say, coin tossing.
+The existence of such measures for trace monoids is not obvious.
+The construction of memoryless probability measures for trace monoids is based on existing tools found in the literature on their combinatorics originally due to Cartier and Foata~\cite{cartier69} and later revisited by Viennot~\cite{viennot86}.
+The construction puts into light, in the elementary framework of trace monoids, some essential concepts for the interplay between probability and concurrency: the Möbius polynomial of the monoid and the particular role played by its root of smallest modulus, and the process of cliques visited by an infinite random trace.
+For the more complex case of concurrent systems, defining a probabilistic dynamics consists then in a more technical work on the very same concepts.
+New difficulties arise in this case, yet a general theory of probabilistic concurrent systems may be built~\cite{abbes19:_markov,abbes20}.